 Homeowners insurance covers damage caused by many risks.
 The most commonly covered problems that may affect your foundation include:

 - Damage due to vehicles or aircraft

 - Riot or civil disturbance

 - Falling objects

-If your slab weakens and cracks due to a fire, your home insurer will pay out to have the damage repaired.
+If your slab weakens and cracks due to a fire, your home insurer should pay out to repair the damage.
 A standard homeowners policy, otherwise known as an HO-3, covers the above risks on an “open peril” basis.
-This means that unless the cause of the damage to your slab is excluded in your home insurance policy, it’s covered.
-A standard homeowners policy pays out for covered structural damages including your foundation up to the dwelling coverage limit stated in your policy.
-This limit is usually around $250,000.
+This means that unless the cause of the damage to your slab is excluded in your home insurance policy, it should be covered.

 - Ground collapse under the slab due to a sinkhole or mine subsidence damage